 How to Become a Counselor in New Mexico

 Licensed counselors in New Mexico are known as Licensed Professional Clinical Mental Health Counselors (the state abbreviates – LPCCs), and counselors still in the supervision portion of the licensure process are known as Licensed Mental Health Counselors (LMHCs).
+LMHC is intended as a transition between the required degree and the completion of supervised training required for licensure as a professional clinical mental health counselor or a professional art therapist.
 The state’s premier professional organization for LPCCs and LMHCs is the New Mexico Mental Health Counselors Association, a local member of the American Mental Health Counseling Association whose mission is “to ensure the delivery of exemplary mental health services by promoting the highest levels of professional behavior on the part of practitioners.”
 Licensure for LPCCs and LMHCs in New Mexico is managed by the state Counseling and Therapy Practice Board, a division of the New Mexico Regulation & Licensing Department.

 Licensure requirements for counselors in New Mexico, including those relating to education, supervision, examination, fees, renewal, and “licensure by reciprocity,” are examined in further detail below, along with salary information from the U.S. Bureau of Labor Statistics as well as scholarships and loan repayment programs available to aspiring LPCCs and LMHCs in the state.